Is earning an MBA worth it? Each year, thousands of students ask this very question, yet find conflicting advice.

 “No amount of traditional education can ever prepare you for what it is truly like to run your own business online,” she says.

-That’s because an MBA is not designed to teach you have to be a great businessperson, says Omar Zenhom, the host of the $100 MBA podcast.
+That’s because an MBA is not designed to teach you to be a great businessperson, says Omar Zenhom, the host of the $100 MBA podcast.
 Instead, MBAs are “designed to prepare you for entry-level management.”
 While MBA programs can teach you plenty, they cannot possibly teach you how to be an effective leader, innovator, or entrepreneur, he says.